jbbadanguio/pixelship-ecommerce-analysis/README.md

 # Detailed Analysis & Insights
 ### Insight 1: Operational Performance Remained Stable and Efficient
-Despite the global disruptions of the pandemic, Pixelship's core operations proved to be highly resilient.
+Despite the global disruptions of the pandemic, PixelShip's core operations proved to be highly resilient.
 The company-wide average fulfillment time remained stable at approximately 7.5 days from 2019 through 2022.
 This key finding disproved the initial hypothesis that a general slowdown was causing customer dissatisfaction.
 The issue was not a systemic failure.

 ### Insight 2: Shipping Delays Show No Significant Impact on Refunds
 The core of my investigation was to test the hypothesis that shipping delays were a primary driver of refunds.
 The data showed this to be incorrect.